Teenagers (song)

 "Teenagers" is a song by the American rock band My Chemical Romance from their third studio album, The Black Parade (2006).
 An "anthemic" song which has been described as punk rock, glam rock, southern rock, and emo, "Teenagers" was inspired by frontman Gerard Way's fear of teenagers, with lyrics addressing apprehension towards teenagers and teenage gun crime.
 The song was written by band members Bob Bryar, Frank Iero, Ray Toro, Gerard Way, and Mikey Way, and was produced by the group alongside Rob Cavallo.

 The track was released as the album's fourth and final single on July 9, 2007.
 "Teenagers" has charted in multiple countries, including in the United States where it reached number 67 on the Billboard Hot 100 in 2007, and number 16 on the Hot Rock & Alternative Songs chart in 2019 following the announcement of the band's reunion.
 The track was certified six-times platinum by the Recording Industry Association of America, signifying certified sales of six million units.
-The single also peaked at number 9 on the UK Singles Chart, becoming one of three by the band to reach the top 10, and was certified two-times platinum by the British Phonographic Industry (BPI).
+The single also peaked at number 9 on the UK Singles Chart, becoming one of three by the band to reach the top 10, and was certified three-times platinum by the British Phonographic Industry (BPI).

 The accompanying music video for "Teenagers", directed by frequent collaborator Marc Webb, depicted the band performing in a high school gymnasium before being attacked by a horde of fans.
 The song has received positive reviews from music critics, who praised its catchiness and considered it a standout both on The Black Parade and in the band's discography as a whole.
 My Chemical Romance has included "Teenagers" on the set lists of their various live performances, including that of their reunion tour, and the track has been covered by various recording artists.
 "Teenagers" has also been widely used on the app TikTok, particularly in July 2022 as both a protest song against the overturning of Roe v.
 Wade and as part of a social media trend.